igomezz24/TFG-Housing-Market/README.md

 * `data/`: Directory containing all the quarterly price index datasets (US, UK regional, and 23 international markets).

 ## Requirements
-To run this code, the following libraries:
+To run this code, you will need Python 3.x and the following libraries:
 * `pandas`
 * `numpy`
 * `matplotlib`